-- Customer churn rates hover around 11%.
-Yet the annual churn rate on new customers hovers around 20–25% during the first year.
+- Customer churn rates hover around 11%, yet the annual churn rate for new customers hovers around 20–25% during the first year.

 - Banks spend approximately $200 to acquire a new customer, yet their average customer generates $150 in revenue annually.

 A bank’s profitability is linked directly to its customer’s lifetime value: the longer the customer relationship, the higher the chance the customer will become profitable.

 However, with nearly one-quarter of new customers closing their accounts and more than 1 in 10 current customers defecting to another financial institution, a significant attrition problem exists in the banking industry today.

 So, how can you drive new business while retaining customers?

 Customer satisfaction is a measure of how products and services provided by a company meet or exceed customers’ expectations.
 Customer satisfaction signifies how much customers “like” your financial institution and how happy they are with your products and services.

 On the other hand, customer loyalty is the degree of a customer’s intention to recommend your bank to others and continue investing in your products and services.

 Customer loyalty is more difficult to earn than customer satisfaction, as it requires regularly exceeding your customers’ expectations.
 Consequently, not all banks can successfully earn customer loyalty.

 Ultimately, failing to prioritize long-term loyalty can lead to customer churn and lost profits.